Adrienne-B/fintech/README.md

 # fintech
 This is a personal website that I wanted to do to improve my frontend skills using a youtube video.
+I did add personal touches to this website, different pictures, hovers, etc.

 ## Summary
 The source I used to create this website was through a youtube video.